 Maybe.
 It depends on which version they used — and whether your business has a simple AI data policy in place.
 That distinction matters more than most people realize.

-Data privacy is the #1 reason small businesses avoid AI.
-According to recent surveys, 38% of small business owners cite security and privacy concerns as their top barrier to AI adoption.
-And that concern isn't unfounded — but it is manageable.
+Privacy worry is one of the biggest reasons small businesses hold back on AI: in PayPal's May 2025 survey of nearly 1,000 small businesses, 38% of those still exploring AI cited data privacy and security as a concern — ahead of cost and unclear ROI.
+That concern isn't unfounded, but it is manageable.
 By the end of this guide, you'll know exactly what's safe, what's risky, and what rules to set for your team.

 If you're exploring whether AI consulting is right for your Omaha business, understanding data privacy is the essential first step.